daevlin/Zero2Auto_homework/README.md

     return;
     }
 ```
-Looking at this decompiled line of code "iVar6 = iVar3 + 0xd; (0xd = 13)", I have a sneaking suspicion that it is using ROT13 encoding.
+When looking at this decompiled line of code "iVar6 = iVar3 + 0xd; (0xd = 13)", I have a sneaking suspicion that it is using ROT13 encoding.
 But lets fire up x32dbg and put a BP 00401300, to further analyse it and verify this theory.

 Our encrypted strings: